tiny8877/okta.github.io/_source/_docs/api/resources/oidc.md

 ## Tokens

-This section contains detailed information about the objects that are inputted to, or outputted from, the OAuth 2.0 endpoints.
+This section contains detailed information about access and ID tokens.

 * [Access Token](#access-token)
 * [ID Token](#id-token)

 ### Access Token

-An access token is a JSON web token (JWT) encoded in base64URL format that contains [a header](#jwt-header), [payload](#jwt-payload), and [signature](#jwt-signature).
-A resource server can authorize the client to access particular resources based on the [scopes and claims](#scopes-and-claims) in the access token.
+An access token is a JSON web token (JWT) encoded in Base64 URL-encoded format that contains [a header](#jwt-header), [payload](#jwt-payload), and [signature](#jwt-signature).
+A resource server can authorize the client to access particular resources based on the [scopes and claims](#access-token-scopes-and-claims) in the access token.

-The lifetime of access token can be configured in the [Access Policies](#access-policies).
+The lifetime of access token can be configured in the [Access Policies](/docs/api/resources/authorization-servers#policy-object).
 If the client that issued the token is deactivated, the token is immediately and permanently invalidated.
 Reactivating the client does not make the token valid again.

-#### JWT Header
+#### Access Token Header

 ~~~json
 {